 This page contains information about pre-exposure prophylaxis for HIV, usually referred to as “PrEP”.

-Right now PrEP is not available through the public health system in Ireland.
-Doctors can prescribe Truvada for use as PrEP, and all of the necessary tests can be obtained from a GP or an STI clinic, but users must pay for the medication themselves.
+Currently PrEP is not available through the public health system in Ireland.
+Doctors can prescribe PrEP, and all of the necessary tests can be obtained from a GP or an STI clinic, but users must pay for the medication themselves.

 You may have read about recent efforts by Irish Customs to crack down on imports of generic PrEP by mail.
 It is currently illegal to import any medication by post or private courier into Ireland so anyone using this method faces the risk that Customs will seize and destroy the shipment.
 There is no possibility of such packages being released.